theforeman/theforeman.org/outreachy.md

 ---
 layout: contribute
-title: Gnome Outreach Program for Women
+title: Outreachy
 ---

-## What is OPW?
+## What is Outreachy?

-Please see the general resources for the [Outreach Program for Women](https://gnome.org/opw) for the information about program requirements and the application process.
+Please see the general resources for the [Outreachy program](https://www.gnome.org/outreachy/) for the information about program requirements and the application process.

 ## How can I get familiar with this project?